algorithm-archivists/algorithm-archive/contents/pid_controller/pid_controller.md

 # Proportional-Integral-Derivative Controller
-Written by Gathros

 The Proportional-Integral-Derivative controller (PID controller) is a control loop feedback mechanism, used for continuously modulated control.
-The PID controller is comprised of three parts: proportional controller, integral controller, and derivative controller.
+The PID controller has three components: proportional controller, integral controller, and derivative controller.

 Before we get into how a PID controller works, we need a good example to explain things.
-Imagine you are making a self-driving RC car that drives on a line, how could we keep the car on track if it moves with a constant speed?
+For the following sections, imagine you are designing a self driving RC car that tries to remain on a line as it is moving with a constant speed.
+How would you keep it on course.

 ### Proportional Controller

-Imagine our RC car is moving too far to the right, in this case it makes sense to turn left.
+Imagine our RC car is too far to the right of the line, in this case it makes sense to turn left.
 Since there are a range of angles you can turn the wheel, you should turn proportional to the distance from the line.
-This is what the proportional controller (P controller) does, which is described by,
+This is what the proportional controller (P controller) does, which is described by

 $$ P = K_{p} e(t), $$